Dalhousie University: Athletics

 Dalhousie's sports teams are called the Tigers.
 The Tigers varsity teams participate primarily in the Atlantic University Sport (AUS) of U Sports.
 There are teams for basketball, hockey, soccer, swimming, track and field, cross country running, and volleyball.
 The Tigers garnered a number of championships in the first decade of the 20th century, winning 63 AUS championships and two U Sports championships.
 More than 2,500 students participate in competitive clubs, intramural sport leagues, and tournaments.
 Opportunities are offered at multiple skill levels across a variety of sports.
 Dalhousie has six competitive sports clubs and 17 recreational clubs.
 Dalhousie's Agricultural Campus operates its own varsity team, called the Dalhousie Rams.
 The Rams varsity team participates in the Atlantic Collegiate Athletic Association, a member of the Canadian Collegiate Athletic Association.
 The Rams varsity teams include badminton, basketball, rugby, soccer, volleyball, and woodsmen.

-As of 2010, through the efforts of alumni and devoted volunteers, the Dalhousie Football Club was reinstated.
-Playing in the Atlantic Football League (AFL), the team operates on donations from alumni.
-The team plays its home games at Wickwire Field.

 Insignia and other representations

 Seal

 The seal of the University is based on the heraldic achievement of Clan Ramsay of Scotland, of which founder George Ramsay was clan head.
 The heraldic achievement consists of five parts – shield, coronet, crest, supporters and motto.
 One major difference between the Ramsay achievement and the achievement on the seal is that the Ramsay achievement features a griffin and greyhound, whereas the seal has two dragons supporting the eagle-adorned shield.
 Initially, the Ramsay achievement was used to identify Dalhousie, but the seal has evolved with the amalgamations the university has undergone.
 The shield used by the university was originally silver-coloured, as the Ramsay arms are, but in 1950 the university's Board of Governors changed it to gold to match the university's colours of gold and black.
 These colours were adopted in 1887, after the rugby team led the debate about college colours for football jerseys.
 The shield seen on Dalhousie's seal has been used as the logo since 1987, with the present incarnation in use since 2022.